octaos/php-integration/index.md

 <?php
 ...
      $orderrow = WebPayItem::orderRow()
-         ->setAmountExVat(100.00)        // optional, recommended, use precisely two of the price specification methods ->setVatPercent(25)             // optional, recommended, use precisely two of the price specification methods ->setAmountIncVat(125.00)       // optional, use precisely two of the price specification methods ->setQuantity(2)                // required
+         ->setAmountExVat(100.00)        // optional, Float, recommended, use precisely two of the price specification methods
+         ->setVatPercent(25)             // optional, Integer, recommended, use precisely two of the price specification methods
+         ->setAmountIncVat(125.00)       // optional, Float, use precisely two of the price specification methods ->setQuantity(2)                // required
-         ->setUnit("pcs.")               // optional
+         ->setUnit("pcs")               // optional, String(3) for invoice and paymentplan, String(64) for card and direkt bank
-         ->setName('name')               // optional, invoice & payment plan orders will merge "name" with "description" ->setDescription("description") // optional, invoice & payment plan orders will merge "name" with "description" ->setArticleNumber("1")         // optional
+         ->setName('name')               // optional, invoice & payment plan orders will merge "name" with "description", String(256) for card and direct
+         ->setDescription("description") // optional, String(40) for invoice & payment plan orders will merge "name" with "description" , String(512) for card and direct
+         ->setArticleNumber("1")         // optional, String(10) for invoice and payment plan, String (256) for card and direct
          ->setDiscountPercent(0)         // optional
      );
 ...